irsbugs/palindrome/README.md

 # palindrome

-The 22nd of Feb 2022 was a "palindrome" date.
+The 22nd of Feb 2022 was a *palindrome* date.
 I.e. the date "22 02 2022" is the same whether it's read forwards or backwards.

 There is a maths procedure for generating palindrome numbers, as follows...